tj-actions/changed-files/README.md

           quotepath: "false"

       # Run changed-files action using the last successful commit as the base_sha
-      # NOTE: This setting overrides the commit set by setting since_last_remote_commit to "true".
+      # NOTE: This setting overrides the commit sha used by setting since_last_remote_commit to true.
       # It is recommended to use either solutions that works for your use case.

       # Push event based workflows